-The 8th Annual Hometown Hope Run, hosted by the Gospel Rescue Mission in Muskogee, will be held on September 26th at the Gospel Rescue Mission's new location at 323 Callahan St. There will be a 1 mile Fun Run/Walk, a chip timed 5k on a USATF certified course (scroll down for course map) and new to the event this year is a 5k fun bike.
+The 11th Annual Hometown Hope Run, hosted by the Gospel Rescue Mission in Muskogee, will be held on Saturday Evening, September 23rd at the original Gospel Rescue Mission location at 2nd & Elgin.
+This year the run will go through the Depot District which will be hosting the Localmotion Festival that weekend.
+There will be a 1 mile Fun Run/Walk, a chip timed 5k on a USATF certified course (check back soon for course map).

 This is race is sanctioned by the United States Track and Field Association (USATF) and medals will be awarded to USATF Standard Age Groups (Every 5 year Age Groups) for the 5k race.

 - 5k Pricing: Pre-registration fee is $25 until Sept 10th.
 September 11th to race day is $30

 - Fun Run Pricing Pre-registration fee is $20 until September 10th.
 September 11th to Race day is $25

 - T-shirt Guarantee deadline: September 10th (Shirts are first come first serve after this date)

 - Packet pick up/Late Registration: Packet Pickup and Race Day Registration will be on Saturday only, all day at the GRM booth at the Local Motion Festival, from 10am to 7pm.
 This booth will be right near the start/Finish line at 2nd & Elgin.